-Protection of Plant Varieties and Farmers Right Act (PPVFRA (2001)) envisagesenvisage characters of distinctness, uniformity and stability in the newly developed varieties which enables the protection of new varieties and registration of varieties for any specific novel traits.
+Protection of Plant Varieties and Farmers Right Act (PPVFRA, 2001) envisage characters of distinctness, uniformity and stability in the newly developed varieties which enables the protection of new varieties and registration of varieties for any specific novel traits.
 DUS characterization of brinjal germplasm revealed that there is ample genetic diversity prevails among germplasm fortwelve qualitative traits viz., stem anthocyanin colour, leaf blade colour, leaf blade prickliness, flower colour, fruit shape, fruit colour, fruiting pattern, fruit stripes, fruit size of calyx, flesh density and seediness.
 These variations could be better utilized for crop identification and seed certification process.The present study documented the brinjal genetic resources which are under cultivation in these regions for further evaluation and utilization in crop improvement programs.